-6. Felts Log House
+6. Explore the Museum: Felts Log House

-Read the Felts House informational panel to answer these questions:
+Girl Scouts.
+Read the Felts House informational panel to answer these questions: a.
 Who built the house?

+b.
 When and where was it built?

 Explore the house to see how the family used each room.
 Match the Felt's House architectural features on page 5.

-7. Visit the Kentucky Museum's website: wku.edu/kentuckymuseum a.
+7. Visit the Kentucky Museum's website: wku.edu/kentuckymuseum

-On the black bar on the website, select "Learn," and then click "Collections."
+On the black bar on the website, select "Learn," and then click on "Collections."
 Read about items that the Museum collects.
-List and briefly discuss three things that the Museum collects:
+List three and briefly discuss things that the Museum collects: